KEisenhart/Course3/CodeBookForCourseProject.md

     Range: [-1,1]
 18.Variable: tbodyaccmagstd

-    Definition: Magnitude of the Standard Deviation of body accleration
+    Definition: Magnitude of the Standard Deviation of body acceleration
     Range: [-1,1]
 19.Variable: tgravityaccmagstd

-    Definition: Magnitude of the Standard Deviation  of gravity accleration
+    Definition: Magnitude of the Standard Deviation of gravity acceleration
     Range: [-1,1]
 20.Variable: tbodyaccjerkmagstd

-    Definition: Magnitude of the Standard Deviation of body accleration with jerk movements
+    Definition: Magnitude of the Standard Deviation of body acceleration with jerk movements
     Range: [-1,1]
 21.Variable: tbodygyromagstd